A Guide to Club Competitions.

 The Pairs League - The Tony Gafner Trophy.

-This is the conventional pairs league, and in 2019 will be played on Friday Evening, beginning at 19.00 hrs.
+This is the conventional pairs league.
 Open to all playing members.
 Entry is as a named pair, in which case substitutes are allowed, but cannot skip, or three players can be nominated for each team, in which case substitutes are not allowed.
 Teams usually play each other once during the season.

 The Australian Pairs League - The Nora Rose Bowl.